What is a Default Notice?

 - The amount owed is $150 or more

-- your account remains 60 days or more in arrears, and
+- Your account remains 60 days or more in arrears, and

 - We have asked you to pay the debt in writing

-A default stays on your credit report for five years.
+Once listed, a default stays on your credit report for five years.